nuvemex/goseanto-maps-proxy/readme.md

-Goseanto Maps Proxy — High-Reliability ETA & Directions Layer
+# Goseanto Maps Proxy — High-Reliability ETA & Directions Layer

-A lightweight routing layer for public safety, dispatch, taxi, and logistics systems.

-Designed for platforms that need reliable, predictable, and cost-efficient access to Google Maps Distance Matrix and Directions.
+A lightweight routing layer for public safety, CAD/dispatch, taxi, and logistics systems that need predictable, stable, and cost-efficient access to Google Maps Distance Matrix and Directions APIs.

+You keep your existing Google Maps logic.
+You simply switch your calls to our gateway.

-🚀 What the Goseanto Maps Proxy Does
+## 🚀 What the Goseanto Maps Proxy Does

 Instead of every unit calling Google directly: